Any way you slice it, these 75 top state-focused websites are must-visits for tracing your ancestors across the United States.

 Mississippi Department of Archives and History

-Click on Digital Archives to view Confederate Pension applications and WWI statement of service cards and indexes.
-Check the site’s Genealogy section for finding aids to key record collections at the archives.
-Use the online catalog to identify specific records.
-If you can’t do research in person, the Research Requests section has a list of freelance researchers.
+This page describes the archives’ most commonly used genealogy resources.
+Click on Digital Archives to view Confederate pension applications and WWI statement of service cards and indexes.
+Use the online catalog to identify specific records (hire a local researcher if you can’t use them in person).

 Missouri Digital Heritage

-Access more than 9 million death, military, naturalization, census and other records from around the Show Me State through this site’s main search form.
-Click on Browse Collections by Topic and then on Genealogy to see what records are available and to search individual databases.
+Access more than 9 million death, military, naturalization, census, land and other records from around the Show-Me State through this site’s main search form.
+Or, to search individual databases, click on Browse Collections by Topic and then on Genealogy.

 Montana Memory Project